Care arrangements when parents have separated

 What can I do if my ex-partner has applied for a Parenting Order?

 If you disagree with the care arrangements that the other person has applied for, you can file a response with the Family Court.
-You should complete the “Notice of Response” form, and also an affidavit (a sworn statement) to provide detailed evidence in support of what you want to happen.
-You can download a copy of these documents from the Family Court website (www.justice.govt.nz/family-justice).
+You should complete the “Notice of Response” form, and an affidavit (a sworn statement).
+You can download a copy of these documents from the Family Court website.
+Go to www.justice.govt.nz and search “responding to applications for orders”.

 In your affidavit you’ll state: